Configuration¶

 PenchY provides a framework for using a configuration file.
 The configuration

-, is actually a Python file itself.
+file, by default located at ~/.penchyrc, is actually a Python file itself.

 The following options are required in order to run PenchY:

-describes the hostname or IP address of the server penchy will be run on.
-This is not one of the nodes where the benchmark will be run, but the one deploying PenchY and collecting the resuts.SERVER_PORT
+SERVER_HOSTdescribes the hostname or IP address of the server penchy will be run on.
+This is not one of the nodes where the benchmark will be run, but the one deploying PenchY and collecting the resuts.SERVER_PORTdescribes the port on which penchy will listen on for incoming benchmark results.

 The following option is optional:

-path of logfile to log to.
+LOGFILEpath of logfile to log to.
 The logfile will be rotated in each run.

 In addition to the options above, you can define whatever options you like and

 use them in your jobs.
-Just make sure to import config
+Just make sure to import config in your jobs and then

-use config.MY_SETTING
+use config.MY_SETTING.

 Node Configuration¶